Peter May author of The Lewis

 FRENCH AWARDS

 Peter's work is very popular in his adopted home of France.
-He has won several literature prizes...
+He has won several French literature prizes...

 In 2007, May won the French Crime Literature Award, the PRIX INTRAMUROS for the French edition of his China Thriller Snakehead, at the 2007 Cognac "Polar&Co" Festival.
 This unusual award is decided by juries of detainees in French Penitentiaries.